HughWarrington/SymPortal_wiki/Running-SymPortal_v0.1.6.md

 ***

 #### Running an analysis
+Running a SymPortal analysis will programmatically search for recurring sets of ITS2 sequences in the **data_set_sample**s of the **data_set** objects submitted to the analysis.
+The output of an analysis is a count table of predicted ITS2 type profiles (representative of putative taxa).
+By default a graphical representation of this count table is output.
+A clade separated, between ITS2 type profile pairwise similarity distance matrices are also output.
+As are the coordinates of the PCoA run on each of these matrices.

-To run an analysis on one or more of the data_set instances that have been submitted to the database:
+To run an analysis on one of the data_set instances that have been submitted to the database:
 ```console
 $ ./main.py --analyse 1 --name first_analysis --num_proc 3
 ```
+Where 1 is the ID of the data_set to analyse.

-Not that when running an analysis containing only one data_set instance, an int can be passed to the --analyse flag.
-However, if you wish to run an analysis containing more than one data_set instance, a commar separted string may be passed.
+Note that when running an analysis containing only one data_set instance, an int can be passed to the --analyse flag.
+However, if you wish to run an analysis containing more than one data_set instance, a comma separated string may be passed.

 e.g.
 ```console
 $ ./main.py --analyse '1,2,5' --name second_analysis --num_proc 3
 ```

+Similar to running a data_set submission, the ```--noFig``` and ```--noOrd``` flags may be passed (no figure output; no ordination or similarity calculations).

 #### Checking data_analysis instances
 The ID, name and time stamp of completed data_analysis instances can be output by running the following command: